Sim2Real

 API_WARMUP | A short guarded handoff period after the operator requests API control.
 Service requests are still rejected. |

-API | ROS2 service requests can switch to modes that are currently available through the state machine. |
+API | ROS 2 service requests can switch to modes that are currently available through the API. |

 API Handoff